Path-breaking director and Mabou Mines co-founder Lee Breuer died on Jan. 3. He was 83. Another memorial tribute to Breuer can be read here.

 If you can feel the catharsis of Gospel at Colonus and still be touched by Nora’s plea, if you can see Wendy’s flights with the lost boys, Basil Twist’s Peter in Julie Archer’s sets and hear the Irish airs, if you can see as I see David and JoAnne and Ruth in The Red Horse, see the eyes of Hajj, Lear in the storm, Karen Kandel as Mad Marie Laveau conjuring on the bare stage to save her mother’s life, this and the racing heart of Red Beads and that fast-talking man in A Prelude to Death in Venice, you will have a window into some of the parts of all that lived within this man, my friend, who we all have just lost.

 You should know Lee was working almost to the end.
 In November he arranged to premiere Horton Foote’s A Coffin in Egypt in Savannah, Ga., for March/April, and further forward, he was continuing the work already well underway on a new translation of Medea, that would open next year should time, the fates, and this plague allow.

 Terry O’Reilly (he/him) is a playwright, performer and director.
-He has been a member of Mabou Mines since 1972 and is currently emeritus co-artistic director/writer-in-residence.
+He has been co-artistic director and writer-in-residence with Mabou Mines since 1972.
 2022 will be his 50th year with the company.